Same-sex couples gathered at some area Chick-fil-A restaurants Friday to kiss in protest of the company president's recent comments.

 On Wednesday, long lines formed at many Chick-fil-A locations to show support for the traditional values stance.

-Patch hit the streets to find out if anything was happening.
-Nothing out of the ordinary was happening at the Roswell Road restaurant near Northridge.
+Patch hit the streets to find out if anything was happening in Buckhead.

 Over the lunch hour, there were few signs of smooching at the Chick-fil-A at the Lenox Mall food court.
 Just families and business people in a hurry to grab some chicken nuggets.

 Not far away, a TV news crew at the Lindbergh location said two same sex couples kissed there.
 But they said those symbolic moments of protest would not be aired due to TV station policy against showing video of people kissing.

 Joe Dinardo, the owner/operator of the Lindbergh location, declined to talk to Patch and referred all questions to corporate headquarters.